khncao/laba2/README.md

 # Building Company
 Estimate how long it will take and how much it will cost to build different types of buildings.
 Tool to approximate construction cost based on set of inputs.

+### Notes:
+- Currently, calculations and complex queries only vertical integrated with building type material and tool requirements
+- Swap JDBC and MyBatis DAO implementations by changing import in BuildEstimateController

 ### Todo:
 - Use more DAOs in services to run more complex calculations using queried data
 - Entity/model for employee role average hourly cost per country